Frequently Asked Questions

 A drought is defined as a prolonged period with less-than-average amounts of rain or snow in a region.
 Drought severity is calculated from the amount of time that the region receives below-average precipitation.
 Variable climate in Southern California has become the norm.
 During previous times of drought, California residents have successfully used water efficiently, and have adopted a water-smart lifestyle even during normal to wet years.
 For more information regarding current drought status, visit drought.gov/states/California.

-What is the current drought situation in the Inland Empire and the State?
+What is the current drought situation in the State?

-Current drought stage information for the Inland Empire and California can be found here.
+EMWD’s current drought stage information can be found here.

 How is EMWD preparing for these periods?